 KCHA requests authorization to develop a local, non-traditional housing program that will revise the administration of a portion of our project-based assistance to better meet the needs of extremely lowincome homeless individuals and families while realizing administrative efficiencies.
 This flexibility will allow KCHA to better support a "housing first" approach in placing homeless populations in supportive housing programs designed to meet their unique needs.
-Under existing policies, the subsidy may only be applied to the unit after an extensive eligibility determination and an income-based rent calculation has been conducted.
-The administrative costs of determining incomes and calculating tenant rent responsibility are high.
-Individuals transitioning out of homelessness typically have extremely low incomes and are highly mobile, adding to the challenges of tracking and managing frequent moves.
+These populations are highly mobile and often face additional barriers to securing and maintaining housing.

-By eliminating front end barriers and simplifying the administration of rental subsidy funds to our community partners that provide supportive housing, we will realize cost savings while increasing housing choice and self-sufficiency among the residents served.
-We will accomplish this by providing a flat, per-unit subsidy in lieu of monthly Housing Assistance Payments (HAP) while allowing the service provider to dictate the terms of the tenancy (such as length of stay and the tenant portion of rent).
+By eliminating front end barriers and simplifying the administration of rental subsidy funds to our community partners that provide supportive housing, we will achieve three objectives.
+Administrative costs will be reduced for both KCHA and our non-profit service providers, and we will be able to house some of the most vulnerable households in our community more quickly.
+We will accomplish these goals by providing a flat, per-unit subsidy in lieu of monthly Housing Assistance Payments (HAP) and allowing the service provider to dictate the terms of the tenancy.
 The funding will be block-granted based on the number of units authorized under contract and occupied in each program.
 As income levels of homeless individuals and families generally are extremely low, an income-based rent calculation for the tenants may not be conducted.
-KCHA will review and approve the tenant rent structure for each program using our standard rent protocols.
+The tenant portion of the rent and length of stay shall be determined by the service provider's housing model.
+KCHA will review and approve the tenant rent structure for each program using our standard rent protocols that provide hardship policies.